loginid1/nodejs-express-integration/README.md

-# Node.JS (Express) Integration
+# Node.JS (Express) OIDC Integration

-This is an integration sample written in JavaScript using the Node.JS runtime and the express web framework.
+This is an integration sample written in JavaScript using the [Node.JS](https://nodejs.org/) runtime and the [express](https://expressjs.com/) web framework.
+The core logic of this application is at the [index.js](https://github.com/loginid1/nodejs-express-integration/blob/master/index.js).
+There you will find the setup logic for [passport-oauth2](https://www.npmjs.com/package/passport-oauth2) and the flow for making login calls and the setup for the callback endpoint.

-## Setup
+## Requirements

+- `Node.JS`
+- `Git`

-#### Local setup
+## Local setup

-To run this project locally in your development environment, you will have to use the `localhost` or `127.0.0.1`.
-If you are running multiple projects, consider accessing the `hosts` file to add a new line with your project URI.
-For this example, we are using the `node.integration.localhost` URI.
+To run this project locally in your development environment, you will have to use `localhost` or `127.0.0.1`.
+For this project, we are using `localhost` URI.

-**Note:** When using a custom URIs for your local projects, you will have to use the `.localhost` suffix.
+**Optional configuration:**

+If you are running multiple projects, consider accessing the `hosts` file to add a custom URI setting for your project.

+**Linux and macOS:** `/etc/hosts`

+**Windows:** `C:\windows\system32\drivers\etc\hosts`

-Our `hosts` file will look like the following:
+The `hosts` file will look like the following:
 ```
 # Default Settings
 127.0.0.1       localhost